 We can save you time and trouble trying to track down medical staff and researchers who specialise in the subject you are covering, and can often put you in contact with a busy practitioner who may not otherwise understand the demands of your deadlines.

 CM Health media enquiries

 Our Communications Team manages all media enquiries and requests for filming and photography.
 We are keen to promote our work and aim to respond positively and openly to all reasonable requests about Counties Manukau Health.
-Please contact the Media Line on (09) 250 9857.
-We run a media roster on this number between 8am to 8pm, seven days a week.

 Download media policy for more guidelines and procedures.